The adjacent Hindman's theorem for uncountable groups: Abstract

 \section{Abstract}

-Results of Hindman, Leader and Strauss and of the second author and Rinot showed that some natural analogs of Hindman's theorem fail for all uncountable cardinals.
-Results in the positive direction were obtained by Komj\'ath, the first author, and the second author and Lee, who showed that there are arbitrarily large abelian groups satisfying some Hindman-type property.
-Inspired by an analog result studied by the first author in the countable setting, in this note we prove a new variant of Hindman's theorem for uncountable cardinals, called Adjacent Hindman Theorem: For every $\kappa$ there is a $\lambda$ such that whenever a group $G$ of cardinality $\lambda$ is coloured in $\kappa$ colours there exists a $\lambda$-sized injective sequence of elements of $G$ such that all the finite products of adjacent terms of the sequence have the same colour.
-We prove optimal bounds on $\lambda$ as a function of $\kappa$.
-This is the first example of a Hindman-type result for uncountable cardinals that holds also in the non-abelian setting and, furthermore, it is also the first such example where monochromatic products (or sums) of {\em arbitrary length\/} are guaranteed.
+Recent results of Hindman, Leader and Strauss and of the second author and Rinot showed that some natural analogs of Hindman's Theorem fail for all uncountable cardinals.
+Results in the positive direction were obtained by Komj\'ath, the first author, and the second author and Lee, who showed that there are arbitrarily large Abelian groups satisfying some Hindman-type property.
+Inspired by an analogous result studied by the first author in the countable setting, we prove a new variant of Hindman's Theorem for uncountable cardinals, called the Adjacent Hindman's Theorem: For every $\kappa$ there is a $\lambda$ such that, whenever a group $G$ of cardinality $\lambda$ is coloured with $\kappa$ colours, there exists a $\lambda$-sized injective sequence of elements of $G$ with all finite products of adjacent terms of the sequence of the same colour.
+We obtain bounds on $\lambda$ as a function of $\kappa$, and prove that such bounds are optimal.
+This is the first example of a Hindman-type result for uncountable cardinals that we can prove also in the non-Abelian setting and, furthermore, it is the first such example where monochromatic products (or sums) of {\it unbounded length} are guaranteed.